-- Writing assessments which use 2 3 independent writes per term and the individual assessment sheets.
-Writing assessments allow for editing and improvement against success criteria but specific editing guidance (e.g., you've missed a full stop) should not be given. - Provision map targets (which aim to 'close the gap') for SEN children and those who are a Record of Concern (ROC) which will be evaluated termly in order to inform new termly provision maps.
-Evaluation and provision for SEN children will be communicated to parents termly.
-See SEND Policy for further information. - Moderation activities.
+- centrally but should be used by teachers to inform and target provision and planning as appropriate. - The use of standardised termly assessments in the core subjects (PIRA assessments; Herts for learning assessments; Sample SATs; rich task assessments; phonic screening assessments) to inform termly judgements. - Intervention programmes (which aim to 'close the gap') for SEND children and those who are an internal Record of Concern (ROC) will be evaluated termly in order to inform new termly updates/intervention.
+Evaluation and provision for SEND children will be communicated to parents termly.
+See SEND Policy for further information - Moderation activities.
 Writing is moderated internally (termly) and externally (annually with the trust and LA if selected).
-As part of our school development plan and professional development we are also moving to moderating judgements in all subjects through deep dives that look at the progression of themes in the school (e.g. drawing, working scientifically etc).
-Moderation work in wider subjects is also beginning to extend externally e.g. RE moderation and we hope to extend this to all subjects in a manageable way.
+As part of our school development plan and professional development we are also moving to professionally developing the moderation of judgements, in a manageable way, in all subjects through quality assurance activities, exemplification and consideration of the progression of themes in the school (e.g. drawing, working scientifically, coding etc).